 Keep your receipts when you buy prescription drugs and medical supplies to treat your work injury.
-To be repaid for these expenses, you can send copies of original receipts to our office.
-Original receipts should be retained for 12 months from submission date, as they may be requested by the WCB for audit purposes.
+To be repaid for these expenses, send copies of original receipts and your claim number to the WCB.
+Keep your original receipts for one year from submission date, as the WCB may request them for audit purposes.